Celebrity Spotlight: How Michael Phelps’ ADHD Helped Him Make Olympic History

 He wasn’t the only one who appreciated his newfound passion.
 “My mom loved the fact that I swam, because she wanted me to drain as much energy out of my body as I possibly could,” according to Phelps.
 She didn’t mind the many hours she had to spend shuttling to and from practice and competitions.

-Phelps was diagnosed with ADHD in sixth grade.
+diagnosed with ADHD in sixth grade.
 But while he couldn’t sit through class without fidgeting, he could swim for up to three hours at the pool after school.

 By age 10, Phelps was a nationally ranked swimmer.
 At 11, he met famed swim coach Bob Bowman.
 Bowman was an intimidating authority figure who wasn’t afraid to make Phelps practice grueling drills.